berlius/DeepLearningDockerfile/intro-to-rl/README.md

-## intro-to-rl Docker image for Reinforcement Learning tutorial
+## intro-to-rl Docker image for Reinforcement Learning tutorials

-Here are Dockerfile to get you up and running with a fully functional [Reinforcement Learning tutorial](https://github.com/btaba/intro-to-rl) from [the book](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html) .
+Here are Dockerfile to get you up and running with a fully functional [Reinforcement Learning tutorials](https://github.com/btaba/intro-to-rl) from [this book](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html) .

 ## Setup